Marcantonio Colonna: Holy League

+Late cateer

 In 1577, King Philip II appointed him Viceroy of Sicily.
 He also held the title of Lord of Marino, then a small village a few miles south of Rome, where the inhabitants honoured him with a grand annual celebration.
 The tradition survives today as the "Sagra dell'Uva".
 Later in life, he moved to L'Aquila, where he resided in the house now known as the Palazzo Porcinari.
+He died in 1584 in undisclosed circumstances.

 In November 2022, the Italian Navy launched a multipurpose offshore patrol ship named in his honour, the Marcantonio Colonna.